World's First Vacation Rental Multiple Listing Service (MLS)

 The Vacation Rental Multiple Listing Services (VRMLS.org)VRMLS.org allows guests from around the world or around the corner to find short-term vacation rental lodging in their own backyard.
 "Searching through hundreds of thousands of rentals is a pain," says Salman Arshad, chief programmer on the websites.
 "We're offering micro sites for specific areas which will actually have far more listings than the big guys, because it is so much more affordable."

-This MLS service is, "The only ‘Open-Listing' and 'Open-Distribution' service in the industry," says William May, president of VRIA and it is going to make lodging advertising cheaper and easier.
+This MLS service is, "The only ‘Open-Listing' and 'Open-Distribution' service in the industry," says William May, president of VRA and it is going to make lodging advertising cheaper and easier.

 Website publishers to can then re-publish rentals from the MLS on their own sites as service to guests as well as managers.
 Publishers too pay a small price and secure a large list of available properties.